SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 The UI5 Server will detect the custom middleware configuration of the project my.application and inject the middleware into the servers start process to be available for the following HTTP requests.

+##### Execution order
+The order of the middleware is important.
+In the following it is decribed in which order the middleware is executed.
+1. The section `customMiddlewares` before `thirdPartyMiddlewares`.
+This means, if a custom and a third party middleware should be both applied before or after the same middleware, the custom middlware will be executed first.
+2. Multiple middlewares within the same section are executed in the provided order.

 ### Server middleware implementation
 A custom middleware implementation needs to return a function with the following signature (written in JSDoc):